august/StatHat_PHP/README.md

 	// post a count stat using a timestamp StatHat::publishCount('page views', 1, time());

+	// post a value stat
+	StatHat::publishValue('server load', 1.1);

+	// post a value stat using a timestamp StatHat::publishValue('server load', 1.2, time());

 	// commit the transaction
-	// this posts both count stats to the server StatHat::commitTransaction();
+	// this posts all stats to the server StatHat::commitTransaction();

 Transactions are optional.
 If you don't `StatHat::startTransaction()`, all stats are posted immediately.